amrutprabhu/amrutprabhu.github.io/_posts/2021-07-22-boost-java-application-performance-with-micronaut.md

 <br/>
 # Creating a Native Image

-To obtain even better performance, we would be creating a native image of the application, using a special JVM called the [GraalVM](https://www.graalvm.org/).
+To obtain even better performance, we would be creating a native image of the application, using a special JVM called the [GraalVM](https://www.graalvm.org/){:target="_blank"}.

 GraalVM provides this mechanism that helps to create a native image of the application which you can execute as a standalone executable.
-The build process builds the executable with all the required dependencies such that you don't need even the JVM to run the application.
+The build process builds the executable with all the required dependencies such that you don't need the JVM to run the application.

 To build this native image, I have used GraalVM CE 21.1.0 (build 11.0.11) which is for Java 11.
 We can then run the following command to build the image.
 ```